-Icelandic is a Germanic language of the Indo-European family.
+Icelandic is an Indo-European language of the Germanic family.
 It is the official language of Iceland, and is spoken by 280,000 people.

 The alphabet is based on the Roman one, and contains 32 letters, including a number of special letters, the so-called “runes”, derived from the ancient runic alphabet, which are similar to our own but are read differently.
 For the highly educated Icelanders, the use of the ancient language of the Vikings is a matter of pride, a sign of their close bond with the past, and foreign language books are translated into Icelandic to keep the mother tongue alive.